This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Receiver”.

 c) Minimum magnitude of input signal required to produced a specified output

-Explanation: Fidelity is the ability of amplifier to reproduce input signal without any distortion.
-The ability of receiver to select wanted signal from various incoming signal is called Selectivity while sensitivity is the minimum magnitude of input signal required to produced a specified output.
-And the process of varying one or more properties of carrier signal is called modulation.
+Explanation: Fidelity is the ability of the receiver to reproduce all modulating signals, equally, without any distortion.
+The ability of receiver to select wanted signal from various incoming signals is called Selectivity while Sensitivity is the minimum magnitude of input signal required to produce a specified output.
+It is the ability to amplify weak signals.

 3. In a receiver, noise is usually developed at ________

 b) Receiving antenna

 Explanation: Ability of receiver to selected only wanted signal, and reject other frequencies, out of the various incoming signals, helps the receiver to operate more efficiently.
 However, at times, the RF amplifier allows a frequency lying close to the desired frequency, to pass to the next stage.
 This other frequency is undesired and later on is responsible for production of image frequency.
 Thus, noise is usually developed at RF stage.